 The work experience section is where you’ll list your previous positions, responsibilities and accomplishments — specifically those that are relevant to the position you’re applying for.

-This section of your resume should start with a header in a larger and bolded font.
-You should then list previous job experiences in reverse chronological order.
+This section of your resume should start with a header in a larger, bolded font.
+You should then list previous job experiences in reverse chronological order under separate headings.

-Each position should be its own subheader and include the following information:
+Each position should be its own sub-head and include the following information:

 - Job title